As featured on BusinessMirror: Driver-based planning

 How to gain superior business insights while increasing efficiency through driver-based planning

-As explained in a recent article (Rethinking Financial Planning - KPMG Switzerland), in today's fast-changing and uncertain world, companies should transition from traditional financial planning to more agile and integrated planning processes.
+In today's fast-changing and uncertain world, companies should transition from traditional financial planning to more agile and integrated planning processes.
 Driver-based planning is one of the most powerful tools to kick-start this transformation journey, allowing leading companies to beat their competition through superior business insights.

 What is driver-based planning?